giladmev/HalachaAI-Benchmark/README.md

 ## Project Purpose
 - To benchmark the accuracy of an AI model in answering Halachic questions.
 - To check the correctness at multiple levels:
-  - Whether the AI answered "Yes" or "No" correctly.
+  - Whether the AI answered "Yes", "No" or "disagreement" correctly.
   - Whether the AI cited the correct Siman (chapter) and Saif (paragraph) from Shulchan Aruch.
   - Full correctness (answer + source match).